-The PSU plans have been approved by the Nomination and Remuneration Committee and the Board of Directors.
-The Nomination and Remuneration Committee reviews achievement of the respective performance target at a specific vesting date, upon proposal of the CEO, who as plan administrator will analyze and adjust potential exceptional and non-recurring events to normalize Cash EPS in relation to the PSU plan.
-The CEO acts as Plan Administrator and therefore proposes the amount of each specific grant to each individual plan participant, which are reviewed by the Nomination and Remuneration Committee.
-The grants made to the CEO are decided by the Nomination and Remuneration Committee.
+The PSU plans have been approved by the Remuneration Committee (previous years Nomination and Remuneration Committee) and the Board of Directors.
+The Remuneration Committee reviews achievement of the respective performance target at a specific vesting date, upon proposal of the CEO, who as plan administrator will analyze and adjust potential exceptional and non-recurring events to normalize Cash EPS in relation to the PSU plan.
+The CEO acts as Plan Administrator and therefore proposes the amount of each specific grant to each individual plan participant, which is reviewed by the Remuneration Committee.
+The grants made to the CEO are decided by the Remuneration Committee.